CS3099JH2017/cs3099jh/protocols/backend_spec.md

 array({
     "component": string,
     "level": alternative(["info", "security", "warning", "error", "critical"]),
-    "value": {},
+    "value": anything,
     "username": string,
     "timestamp": string
 })
 ```
-`"timestamp"` should be an ISO 8601 formatted datetime.
+`"timestamp"` should be an ISO 8601 formatted datetime in UTC.
 The array should be sorted newest to oldest.

 # Properties
 The server may wish to expose user/progam configurable properties, (these could control things like backup policy, or provide an option to reset the server).

+## Listing
-Any authorised client can access
+Any authenticated client can access
 ```
 http://backend.endpoint/properties
 ```